Saturday ITV Racing

 Note about Bet365

-One exception is Bet365 offer (offer guide), where instead of giving you a free bet, they would give you a risk-free bet on the next ITV race.
+One exception is the Bet365 4/1 offer (offer guide).
+This is slightly different than using a normal free bet.
+Instead of giving you a free bet, Bet365 credit you a risk-free bet on the next ITV race.
 This means that if you place a bet on the next ITV race and your horse loses, they will refund your stake back to you as cash.
 However, to place the risk-free bet, you would need to bet on the next ITV race with your own cash first.

 That means that if your risk-free bet wins at 5.0 odds and above, you would get another risk-free bet!
 Please note that your risk-free bet will only apply to the very next ITV race only, and will not apply on any other race, even if it’s another ITV race.

-If the race that you are betting on is the last race of ITV racing, and your horse won, your risk-free bet would be on the first race of the next ITV racing day, which would usually be next Saturday.
-Don’t worry that you’ll forget, as Bet365 will normally send you a reminder on the day before that you still have a risk-free bet for the next day’s ITV racing.
+If the race that you are betting on is the last ITV race of the day and your horse has won, your risk-free bet will then be on the first race of the next ITV racing day, which would usually be the following Saturday (unless there's some sort of festival on).
+If you forget, Bet365 will normally send you a reminder on the day before that you still have a risk-free bet for the next day’s ITV racing.